 Well, no. It can almost fly.
 But it sure can go crazy fast, almost fast enough to take off.

-This is a complete Inokim OXO review.
+This is a complete Inokim OXO review based on my experience with it.
 Let’s see what makes this scooter so hot, and why its peers have no choice but to bend the knee.

 The Inokim brand

 Formerly operating as Myway, Inokim has been a major player in the electric scooter scene since 2009.
 The visionary behind this brand is the inventor, product designer and developer turned entrepreneur, Nimrod Sapir.
 He has been winning design and innovation awards since 1994.

 The mission of Inokim is a cleaner, safer world through the reduction of car use in urban settings.

 Pretty much every year without exceptions, Inokim upgrade their scooters and release new, improved versions.

 The Inokim OXO is their most powerful scooter.
 It is, in many ways, a major upgrade on the older Inokim OX version.

 This is one of the very few scooter brands that are truly international.
 They have offices and authorized dealerships in more than 50 countries!

 You can expect a full year on most parts, including the battery, no matter where you order from.

 The Inokim OXO will arrive in a large box with plenty of protection and sponge cushioning.